Trinidadian Creole: History

 Like other Caribbean English-based creoles, Trinidadian English Creole has a primarily English-derived vocabulary.
 The island also has a creole with a largely French lexicon, which was in widespread use until the late nineteenth century, when it started to be gradually replaced, due to influence and pressure from the British.

-Spanish, Portuguese, a number of African languages (especially Yoruba), Chinese (mainly Cantonese, with some Hakka, and now Mandarin), Trinidadian Hindustani, Tamil, and other South Asian languages have also influenced the language.
+Arawak, Bhojpuri, Carib, French Creole (Patois), Spanish and West African languages have also influenced the language, to varying degrees.
+In addition, Trinidadian linguist Jo-Anne Ferreira sees occasional words influenced by Arabic and Chinese.

 Phonological features

 Although there is considerable variation, some generalizations can be made about the speech of Trinidad: